 For non-resident investors, NZGBs are effectively free from withholding tax.
 While NZGBs are subject to an Approved Issuer Levy like other New Zealand bond issues, the Crown will pay this tax on behalf of non-resident investors.

 NZGS are primarily issued only in NZD.
-However, a small amount of foreign currency ECP is on issue and documentation for European Medium Term Note is maintained to enable longer-dated issuance in foreign currencies.
+However, a small amount of foreign currency ECP is on issue and European Medium Term Note documentation is maintained to enable longer-dated issuance in foreign currencies.

 NZDM maintains regular communication with investors via a variety of channels and welcomes enquiries.

-To receive communications via email (including the monthly Investor Update) please contact: [email protected]
+To receive communications via email (including the monthly Investor Update), fill in the subscription form

 For further information on New Zealand Government Securities see: debtmanagement.treasury.govt.nz